dannyhope/uxbrighton/_posts/2016-03-08-Personalisation-the-Experience.md

 price: £7 + VAT & Eventbrite fee
 ---

 This evening event covers the subject of personalisation.
 Our speakers will be covering various aspects of personalising websites and apps for improved user experience.
+They will be discussing different approaches and how new technology has enabled true one to one personalisation leading to truely personalised experiences.

+More details will be available soon but we recommend <a href='https://www.eventbrite.co.uk/e/personalising-the-experience-tickets-21256301169?ref=estw'>buying your ticket<a/> ASAP as this event is likely to sell out.

 # Speakers